 3.When user wants to retrieve heavy data from fields other than primary key the non clustered indexes are useful.

-Hope everyone likes this article.If you want PDF of this article kindly comment here.
+Hope everyone likes this article on SQL Optimization interview questions and answers.If you want PDF of this article kindly comment here.